 Welcome to the Health & Rights Observatory.
 This platform has been designed and created by the Global Center for Health Diplomacy and Inclusion (CeHDI), to advance and amplify the mainstreaming of the right to health in the Human Rights Council processes, treaty bodies and special procedures as a gateway for universal health coverage and global health equity.
+The platform is intended to empower diplomats and policymakers across the health, foreign affairs, and related sectors, as well as civil society actors, to advance the Right to Health within global and national human rights discussions.

 The Right to Health